 The freeski season starts after Thanksgiving break and ends in early March.
 Practices at Loon Mountain occur Monday through Friday when school is in session, and prep school slopestyle competitions are held on Wednesdays in January and February throughout the Lakes Region.

 Today, cross training is the name of the game, so athletes become familiar with all aspects of the sport.
 While our prep school competitions are limited to giant slalom and slopestyle, athletes also spend time learning about half pipe and snowboard cross events.

 The mission of the varsity team is to help develop novice and intermediate athletes into strong, all-mountain and park skiers and riders with broad fundamental skills.
 Safety, fun, and learning are at the core of everything this team does.

-Nine Holderness School student-athletes committed to play competitive college athletics on Tuesday, April 20.
+Nine Holderness School student-athletes committed to play competitive college athletics on Wednesday, May 4.
 These students represent some of the top athletic talent in New Hampshire and New England and are testaments to Holderness School’s culture of academic and athletic excellence.

-|0||Addison McMillen||2023||Bethlehem, PA|
+|0||Addison McMillen||2023||Bangor, PA|

 |0||Trey Picard||2026||Marshfield, MA|

 |0||Maximillian Riccio Perez||2023||Campton, NH|